Medical expert of the article

 Low |

-The choice of method or methods of investigation depends mainly on the physico-chemical properties of toxic substances and the tasks facing the clinician.
+The choice of research method or methods depends mainly on the physicochemical properties of toxic substances and the tasks facing the clinician.

-In clinical practice, poisoning with a wide range of toxic substances is observed.
-Below we consider poisoning, in which the results of laboratory studies play an important role in the diagnosis and control of the effectiveness of treatment.
+In clinical practice, poisonings with a wide range of toxic substances are observed.
+Below we consider poisonings in which the results of laboratory studies play an important role in diagnostics and monitoring the effectiveness of treatment.